Messi breaks La Liga assist record | Goal.com

 Just 10 minutes after setting up Fati, Messi scored a goal of his own when he ran onto a pass from Riqui Puig before knocking past Alaves goalkeeper Roberto to double the Catalan side's lead.

-The Argentina international struck again in the second-half as his side went 5-0 up, taking his tally to 25 goals in La Liga this season, putting him three ahead of Real Madrid striker Karim Benzema.
+The Argentina international struck again in the second-half as his side went 5-0 up, taking his tally to 25 goals in La Liga this season, stretching his lead over Real Madrid striker Karim Benzema.

 Barcelona extended their lead against Alaves to 3-0 when Luis Suarez struck just before half-time and Nelson Semedo added another 12 minutes into the second half.